 All Friday night services conclude with a lively Oneg social gathering held in the Social Hall [of course, this has been suspended during the health emergency, and will resume when it is safe to do so].
 To host an Oneg, please sign up.
 You may wish to do so in honor or in memory of a loved one, or a special simcha in your life.

 Services begin at 10:00 a.m. (preceded by Torah Study at 9:00 a.m.).
 The traditional liturgy, supplemented with spiritual teachings, meditative kavannot (intentions) and communal singing, are intended to open hearts and minds for the wonders of Torah and the special feeling that comes with Shabbat.

 The service begins with the introductory prayers and Shaharit, the morning service.
 These are followed by Rabbi Wolfe’s comments on the week’s Torah portion, the Torah service and a brief concluding service.
-On the third Saturday of most months (see calendar to confirm), a themed Chanting/Contemplative Service is offered.
+On the third Saturday of many months (see calendar to confirm), a themed Chanting/Contemplative Service is offered.